doctolib/safe-pg-migrations/README.md

 ### Blocking activity logging

-If a statement fails with a lock timeout, **Safe PG Migrations** will try to tell you which was the blocking statement.
+If a statement fails with a lock timeout, **Safe PG Migrations** will try to tell you what was the blocking statement.

 ## Runnings tests